typedivision/test-again/README.md

 ## test script files

 The `tea.sh` command runs script files defining the test cases.
-Test scripts have the form of this `example_test` file:
+Test scripts have the form of this `test_script` file:
 ```
 #!/usr/bin/env sh          # bash, dash or busybox ash